chrisquince/StrainMetaSim/README.md

     an optional parameter to remove some species from samples entirely and alpha is the parameter for the symmetric Dirichlet used to determine the relative strain frequencies within a species.

+    ```
+        "no_Species" : 100,

+        "species": [
+        {
+            "dir": "Strain_35814/",
+            "nStrains": "4"
+        },
+    ```
+    Then we define the total number of species in the simulation, give their directory names and the number of strains to generate for them.